-The evaluation for age groups U6 to U14 includes a floatation, submersion, propulsion and continuous skills sequence that progress as Nippers grow older.
+The evaluation for age groups U6 to U14 includes flotation, submersion and propulsion tasks that progress as Nippers grow older.
 This evaluation should be conducted in a low-risk environment, such as a swimming pool or shallow open water.

 It is recommended that all new Nippers be supported by a 1:1 water safety ratio when completing their evaluation.
 A maximum supervision ratio of 1:5 applies as per SLSA Policy 1.01a 'Water Safety Procedure' to ensure the evaluations are conducted in a safe aquatic environment for returning members.